GSA/ckan-php-manager/README.md

 Script is taking all terms, including sub-agencies from http://idm.data.gov/fed_agency.json and makes CKAN requests, looking for packages by these organization list.

-Results can be found in /results dir after script finished its work.
+Results can be found in /results dir after script finished its work, including `_{term}.log` with package counts for each agency.